Bdale Garbee

-Bdale Garbee (/ˈbiːdeɪl ˈɡɑrbiː/) is an American computer specialist who works with Linux particularly Debian.
+Bdale Garbee (/ˈbiːdeɪl ˈɡɑrbiː/) is an American computer specialist who works with Linux, particularly Debian.
 He is also an amateur radio hobbyist (KB0G), and a member of AMSAT, Tucson Amateur Packet Radio (former vice-president), and the American Radio Relay League.
+As of 2023 he is the President of Amateur Radio Digital Communications.

 Free software

 Garbee has been a Debian developer since October 1994, the earliest days of the project.
 He set up the original developer machine (named master.debian.org) in 1995.
 He served as a Debian Project Leader (DPL) for one year (2002–2003), and served as chairman of the Debian Technical Committee.

 Garbee has served on the board of directors of Software in the Public Interest, the non-profit organization that collects donations for Debian and many other Free software projects, since July 29, 2004, and was elected president on August 1, 2006.

 Garbee was formerly on the board of directors of the Linux Foundation where he represented the interests of individual members and developers.

 In September 2008, he received a "Lutèce d'Or" during the French event Paris Capitale du Libre as the FLOSS personality of the year.

 In March 2011, Bdale Garbee agreed to join the FreedomBox Foundation's board of directors and chair its technical advisory committee.

 He retired at the end of August 2012 from long service as the Open Source & Linux Chief Technologist at Hewlett-Packard.
 From September to December 2013 he was a part-time Senior Adviser to the Open Source Group at Samsung.

-He was hired back by HP as Fellow in the Office of the CTO in 2014, with the goal to help driving HP's Open Source strategy.
+He was hired back by HP as Fellow in the Office of the CTO in 2014, with the goal to help driving HP's open source strategy.
 He retired for the second time in September 2016.